WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/OtA_Updates/index.md

 ### Opt-out Model

-OtA updates in Meadow follow an opt-out model, in the sense that if a device is provisioned with Meadow.Cloud, and OtA updates are set to `true` in its configuration file, an update that is pushed to the device from Meadow.Cloud will automatically install upon receipt fo notification, unless the application chooses not to install it.
+OtA updates in Meadow follow an opt-out model, in the sense that if a device is provisioned with Meadow.Cloud, and OtA updates are set to `true` in its configuration file, an update that is pushed to the device from Meadow.Cloud will automatically install upon receipt of notification, unless the application chooses not to install it.

 ### Sending an OtA Update